 Remember to check your account summary for your remaining tuition balance and adjustments to your financial aid award, if any, after your leave of absence or withdrawal form has been processed.

-Please note: Reasonable collection costs, including attorney fees will be added to delinquent accounts.
+Please note: Collection and attorney fees will be added to delinquent accounts.
 Learn more about our collections policy.